Killaspice/Learn-Java/README.md

 Keep Reading: AP Computer Science A Students

-If we print the value of the variable ferrari we would see its memory address: Car@76ed5528 In the above example, our variable ferrari is declared as a reference data type rather than with a primitive data type like int or boolean.
+If we print the value of the variable ferrari we would see its memory address: Car@76ed5528

+<strong>In the above example, our variable ferrari is declared as a reference data type rather than with a primitive data type like int or boolean.
 This means that the variable holds a reference to the memory address of an instance.
-During its declaration, we specify the class name as the variable’s type, which in this case is Car.
+During its declaration, we specify the class name as the variable’s type, which in this case is Car. </strong>

 If we use a special value, null, we can initialize a reference-type variable without giving it a reference.
 If we were to assign null to an object, it would have a void reference because null has no value.